mmkal/pgkit/packages/client/readme.md

 ### sql.unnest

 `sql.unnest` lets you add many rows in a single query, without generating large SQL statements.
-It also lets you pass arrays of rows rather, which is more intuitive than arrays of columns.
+It also lets you pass arrays of rows, which is more intuitive than arrays of columns.

 ```typescript
 const values = [